osmfj/tileman/README.md

 - osmosis (recommend v0.40 or later)

-This recipe is intended to run on Ubuntu 12.04.2(x86_64) server but it may be useful for other platform and who want to run osm tile server.
+It is intended to run on Ubuntu 12.04.2(x86_64) server but it may be useful for other platform and who want to run osm tile server.